San Roque González de Santa Cruz Bridge: History

-The bridge, named for the founder of the missions which evolved into both cities, was first projected in 1977 through an agreement between the governments of Argentina and Paraguay, as a compensation to Paraguay for the flooding of part of its territory by the Yacyretá Dam.
-Its construction began in 1981 and was planned to last three years, but was finished only in 1990.
-It was construct by a consortium leading by the Italian company Impregilo.
+It was first proposed in 1977 through an agreement between the governments of Argentina and Paraguay, as compensation to Paraguay for the flooding of part of its territory by the Yacyretá Dam.
+Its construction began in 1981 and was planned to last three years, but it was not finished until 1990.
+It was inaugurated on 2 April 1990.
+The bridge is named after Roque González y de Santa Cruz.